 - be shoulder-mounted.

 Disabled hunters may be eligible to use a crossbow in an archery-only area.
+Prior to applying for a Methods and Means Exemption, you will need to complete the crossbow education certification course.
+The crossbow education certification number can be used to apply for archery-only permits, and if awarded a permit you must apply for a Methods and Means Exemption.
 For more information, visit the Hunting Methods and Means Disability Exemption webpage.

 For questions relating to the Alaska crossbow education course, contact (907) 267-2196 or firstname.lastname@example.org.